American Indian Artists and Indigenous Market Vendors

 What to Expect as a Vendor

 We are an outdoor event.
 Vendors must bring their canopies, tables, chairs, and outdoor electrical cords if they request electricity (50ft/100ft).
-IIAC will have terrific food vendors, but you can bring outside food and drinks (no alcohol) to save costs for your family.
-Bring a refillable water bottle to refill and reduce plastics.
+IIAC will have terrific food vendors, but you can bring outside food and drinks (no alcohol) to save your family money.
+Bring a refillable water bottle to reduce plastic use.
+Please let our team know if you need us to refill your water bottles if it’s hard to leave your booth.
+We don’t want anyone to get dehydrated, so let us help!
 We want you to feel comfortable, so a cooler and ice might be helpful.
 We have been blessed the last 3 years with cool mornings and warm afternoons, so prepare for both.
 Bringing sandbags or water buckets to help tie down your canopy is very helpful.
-At night, we recommend covering your tables and chairs with plastic drop clothes(weigh down with clips or something heavy, then drop your canopy down over the tables.
+At night, we recommend covering your tables and chairs with plastic drop clothes (weigh them down with clips or something heavy, then drop your canopy down over the tables.
+Some of our volunteers sleep on site, and we try to walk around to make sure things are not blowing away if we can help.
 Wear comfortable shoes and change your socks a couple of times daily to rest your feet and prevent blisters.
+We will have a first-aid kit with over-the-counter meds if you need anything.

 Weather policy

-Buildings from the 1800s include a jail, schoolhouse, mule barn, and blacksmithing workshop.
+Buildings from the 1800s include a jail, a schoolhouse, a mule barn, and a blacksmithing workshop.
 The Big Bear Museum and the new Doug Harmon Museum will be open.
 No “cowboy” reenactments are permitted, but the town Sheriff may be there in period costume if we need to put one of our volunteers in the “jail.”

 What makes us different?